Financial Aid & Study Abroad

-- National Student Exchange (NSE) - consortium of 200 partnering institutions within the U.S., Canada, and our Territories.
+- National Student Exchange (NSE) - a consortium of 200 partnering institutions within the U.S., Canada, and our Territories.
 Students receive transfer credit and all financial aid is applicable.

-- Cal Poly Partner Programs - organizations administering study abroad programs with Cal Poly (i.e. CEA, DIS, EARTH, TEAN, CIEE and USAC).
+- Cal Poly Partner Programs - organizations administering study abroad programs with Cal Poly (i.e. CEA, DIS, EARTH, TEAN, CIEE, and USAC).
 Federal financial aid applies (i.e. Pell Grant, Stafford Loans and PLUS Loans) and students receive transfer credit for these programs.
 State University Grant and Cal Grant are not applicable.

 - For summer study abroad programs, financial aid is limited to remaining eligibility (student and PLUS loan).

 Investigate to see if additional resources are available

 - Complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov.

 - Upon request, the standard financial aid budget may be increased to reflect reasonable additional costs associated with your specific study abroad program (including fees, airfare, etc.) with documentation from the program.

 - Typically, students are awarded additional loan funds (Stafford or PLUS loan) to assist with the cost of a program, not grant aid.